DirectoryTree/ActiveRedis/README.md

 ```

 > [!important]
-> Before you begin using your model in production, consider possible [searchable attributes](#searching) to be part of your model schema.
+> Before you begin using your model in production, consider possible [searchable attributes](#searching) that
+> you may like to be part of your model schema, as these should not be modified once you have existing records.

 #### Model Identifiers